Routing in Private Spaces

 spaces-strict-tls feature flag enabled, the Private Spaces routers supports TLS versions 1.1 and 1.2.
 This flag is deprecated and should only be used for backwards compatibility with previous Heroku TLS termination behavior.

 heroku features:enable spaces-strict-tls --app your-app

-Private Spaces routers treats the entire first line of the request (up to the first
+Private Space routers treat the entire first line of the request (up to the first

 \n character) as the status line, regardless of the line ending in a